travelingcircusofurbanism/website/posts/vancouver/zoning/en.md

 *One of the abandoned lots*
 ![Vancouver's worst zoning02](zoning1.jpg)

 We gathered at West Point Grey neighborhood, where the members of Abundant Housing Vancouver claim as one of the places of "Vancouver's worst zoning".
 This area is zoned RS-1, One-Family Dwelling, which itself is not uncommon.
-However, according to them, the city requires a minimum lot area to be 12,000 to 18,000 square feet, which is more than 4 times larger than the medium lot size for a house in Vancouver.
+However, according to them, the city requires a minimum lot area to be 12,000 to 18,000 square feet in this area, which is more than 4 times larger than the medium lot size for a house in Vancouver.

 ## Housing crisis is real in Vancouver.